wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about the log data collection and analysis flow in this section of the documentation.
+  :description: Wazuh uses the Logcollector module to collect logs from monitored endpoints, applications, and network devices.
+Explore the log data collection and analysis flow in this documentation section.

 How it works
 ============